Pennin Perumai: Production

 Pennin Perumai was the first film where Gemini and Sivaji Ganesan acted together.
+Durai, who later went on to become a director, worked as a sound engineer.

 Soundtrack

 The music was composed by B. N. Rao and A. Rama Rao.
 Background score was provided by Master Venu.
 All lyrics were penned by Thanjai N. Ramaiah Dass.
 The song "Azhuvadhaa Illai Sirippadhaa" is the first duet T. M. Soundararajan and P. Susheela sang together.

 Reception

 Kanthan of Kalki praised the performances of the main cast, especially Gemini Ganesan for deviating from the caring, affectionate and romantic characters he was known for portraying.
+The Indian Express wrote, "All-round acting of very high order in a powerful drama of human emotions easily marks out Ragini Films' Pennin Perumai as a class picture".
+The critic also appreciated Thanjai N. Ramaiah Dass' dialogues.